Mark First & Pre-school C of E Academy – Safeguarding Statement

-The Academy has a Designated Safeguarding Lead (DSL) who is a member of the Senior Leadership Team.
-The Pre-school has its own DSL.
-Both DSLs are supported by deputies.
+The Academy has a Designated Safeguarding Lead (DSL), Fiona Robertson, Executive Headteacher.
+The Pre-school has its own DSL, Lisa Banwell, Pre-School Manager.
+Both DSLs are supported by deputies - Joanna Collyer (DDSL), Head of School; Carolyn Brierley (DDSL), SEND Assistant and Louise Prewett (DDSL), Pre-School Deputy Manager.
 The DSL is responsible for Child Protection and Safeguarding.
 The Academy has policies and procedures in place to deal effectively with child protection and safeguarding issues together with recording and monitoring processes.

 All staff are trained to an appropriate level to fulfil their safeguarding responsibilities.
 Training is updated annually, together with ongoing safeguarding briefings, training sessions, staff meetings, and awareness sessions, throughout the academic year.

 The Academy’s commitment to safeguarding is paramount to the success of the learners.
 Academy Governors and the Senior Leadership Team will continue to keep abreast of developments in this area and implement arrangements to improve ongoing safety and awareness of its learners, staff, volunteers and visitors.